elgs/leanweb/README.md

 ## Background

-I like the idea in Angular that 3 files (html/js/scss) as a component are be in charge of a box, like a div, a rectangle area.
+I like the idea in Angular that 3 files (html/js/scss) as a component are in charge of a box, like a div, a rectangle area.
 But I don't like Angular in that my code has to be depending on so many bloated dependencies to run.
 I created leanweb as a set of tools to help me create web components based web projects,